iamjannisgrimm/FetchChallenge/README.md

 ## Requirements

 This project was developed using Xcode 15.4 and tested on an iPhone 15 Pro running iOS 17.5.
-I also have a version ready developed in Xcode 16.1 beta 3 and tested on iPhone 15 Pro running iOS 18.1 beta 3.
+I also have a version developed in Xcode 16.1 beta 3 and tested on iPhone 15 Pro running iOS 18.1 beta 3.
 That version supports Swift 6 syntax and Swift Testing framework.